This is the logo for the 106th website.

 A lawyer in Cleveland, OH since 1950.
 Have four children, my wife teaches at Shakers Heights School.
 Sidney S. Friedman, HQ/422 15520 Aldersyde Do, Shaker Heights, OH 44120

 Sam, Have been retired and enjoying myself traveling with my wife for the past ten years.
 Returned to Europe 28 April 1987, but did not get to St Vith, although I wanted to.
 My daughter is teaching handicapped children and loves it.
 My son is in Germany doing Government work.
 Best regards to any member who might remember me after 42 years.
-Albert R. MeElvenny, E/424 310 Lisa Drive Brockton, MA 02402
+Albert R. McElvenny, E/424 310 Lisa Drive Brockton, MA 02402

 Dear Sam

-ried 42 years.
+Life member of AX-POW and DAV.
+I have been 100% service connected disabled since I was 40.
+I'll be 65 in September, married 42 years.
 Originally from New Jersey; have lived in Southern CA for 22 years.
 We are planning to go in our motorhome through Nevada, Idaho, Oregon, Washington, Northern California, maybe into British Columbia, Canada--with NO time table.

 We have visited Col. C.C.
 Cavender in Sun City on several occasions, he lives about 2 miles from me.
 We have 2 sons and one granddaughter.
 One son in California the other in Alabama.
 I joined the 106th in the late summer of 1944, prior to that I was an Air Cadet, at Western Reserve Univ. in Cleveland.
 Before that was with the 83rd Infantry at Camp Atterbury.
-William H. Daniels, A/423

 26051 San Quentin Ave Sun City, CA 92381

 Received a list from Sam--some other new members, no correspondence, if it shows up I will include next time.
-Robert A Jenkins, M/423 2509 Gass Avenue Overland, MO 63114

 (Editors note.)
 Another new M/423 from the group I have contacted in recent months.
 Welcome aboard Bob.
-Richard S. Juriga, Cannon/423 1169 Memorial Drive Calumet City, IL 60409

 Edwin D. Lewis, Cannon/423 976 E. Gondola Dr.